alentodorov/OpenRouterCreditApp/README.md

 ## Features

 - Shows your current OpenRouter credit spending in the menu bar
-- Displays detailed information in a popover:
+- Displays amount of remaining credits in the MenuBar—that's it
-  - Amount spent
-  - Remaining credits
-  - Credit limit
-- Automatically refreshes data every 30 minutes
+- Automatically refreshes data every 30 minutes, possible with Force-Refresh too
 - Securely stores your API key in UserDefaults
-- Right-click menu with Refresh and Quit options

 ## Requirements